genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    pairs in variant calling. (default: checked)
 5. **Maximum per-sample read depth to consider per position** option sets the maximum number of reads at the position to consider. (default: 250)
-6. **Minimum number of gapped reads for an INDEL candidate** option. (default: 1)
+6. **Minimum number of gapped reads for an INDEL candidate** option.
+Typically, gapped alignments (like the ones from Unspliced with Bowtie2) can be used to identify indels (about 1-10 bases in length).
+The greatest indel sensitivity can be achieved by generating indel candidate from mapped reads. (default:
-#.
-"Minimum per-sample depth to call non-variant block" is equal 1 by default.
+   1)
+7. **Minimum per-sample depth to call non-variant block** option.
+A non-variant block is all variants, describing a segment of nonvariant calls.
+Specify, what minimum read depth value you expect to observe among all sites encompassed by the non-variant block. (default: 1)
-#.
-"Minimum variant quality" is set to 20 by default.
-The application will
-   ignore the variant with quality score below this value.
+8. **Minimum variant quality** option.
+The application will ignore the variant with quality score below this value. (default: 20)
-#.
-"Minimum average mapping quality for a variant" is 20 by default.
+9. **Minimum average mapping quality for a variant** parameter is used to discard all variants with average mapping quality value less than specified.
+   (default: 20)
-#.
-"Minimum all-samples read depth for a variant" is a minimum number of reads
+10. **Minimum all-samples read depth for a variant** is a minimum number of reads covering position. (default: 1)
-   covering position (it's equal 1 by default).
-#.
-You are also able to select chromosomes for analysis, using “Chromosome to
-   analyse” option.
-#.
-Merge samples with the same metainfo key (specify “Key to merge samples)”.
+11. **Chromosome to analyse** option allows you to choose specific chromosomes to analyse. (default: All)
+12. **“Key to merge samples** is a metainfo key you need to specify in order you would like to merge the samples.
 This option can be useful for merging technical replicates.

 Moreover, base alignment quality (BAQ) recalculation is turned on by default.
 It helps to rule out false positive SNP calls due to alignment artefacts near